Jesse Blaze Snider: Discography

-Snider wrote and performed "G.U.T.", the theme song to his family's reality show Growing Up Twisted (2010).
-He also wrote "Rock 'n' Roll Ain't Dead", which he performed with his father Dee on the show.
-The song "Go With Me", written for his eldest daughter's christening, was also featured on the show.
+Snider wrote and performed "G.U.T.", the theme song to his family's reality show Growing Up Twisted (2010), and "Rock 'n' Roll Ain't Dead", which he performed with his father Dee on the show.
+The song "Go With Me", written for his eldest daughter's christening, was featured on the show.

-In 2012, he released the single "Twisted" which would eventually appear on the album The Slip: Love Songs from a Serial Killer, produced by Matt Squire and GoodWill & MGI among others.
+In 2012, he released the single "Twisted," which would eventually appear on the album The Slip: Love Songs from a Serial Killer, produced by Matt Squire and GoodWill & MGI, among others.

-His single "Crank it Up" was featured in ESPN's coverage of NCAA college football in 2012.
+His single "Crank it Up" was featured on ESPN coverage of NCAA college football in 2012.

-In November 2014, the single "Promised Land" was featured on ESPN's Monday Night Football; it was performed by Snider and co-written with Frederick Scott.
+In November 2014, the single "Promised Land," co-written with Frederick Scott and performed by Snider, was featured on Monday Night Football.
 The music video was directed by John Herzfeld.

-The soundtrack to the film Reach Me (2014) features the song "Alive" that Snider wrote and performed.
-John Herzfeld, who wrote and directed the film, also directed the music video.
+The soundtrack to the film Reach Me (2014) features the song "Alive," written and performed by Snider.
+John Herzfeld, who wrote and directed the film, directed the music video.

 Snider wrote and performed the theme song "Juggernaut" for The Movie Crypt podcast.
-The song was also used as the international theme song to the related TV series Holliston.
+The song was subsequently used as the international theme song to the related TV series Holliston.

-In 2016, Snider won in Novelty/Comedy category of the USA Songwriting Competition with his song "Fight to Death", cowritten with Freddy Scott.
-The song also won 3rd Overall Grand Prize.
-Also in 2016, he was named one of Music Connection's Hot 100 Live Unsigned Artists & Bands.

-His song "Got Your Number" was featured in ESPN's "First Take" in March 2016.

-In 2016 he also released his debut album 16, which included the songs "Crank it Up", "G.U.T.", "Go With Me", and "Rock 'n' Roll Ain't Dead".
+In 2016, Snider won in the Novelty/Comedy category of the USA Songwriting Competition with his song "Fight to Death", cowritten with Freddy Scott.
+The song won 3rd overall grand prize.
+That same year he was named one of Music Connection's Hot 100 Live Unsigned Artists & Bands.
+His song "Got Your Number" was featured on ESPN's First Take in March 2016.
+That year he released his debut album 16, which included the songs "Crank it Up", "G.U.T.", "Go With Me", and "Rock 'n' Roll Ain't Dead".

 His album Come With Me If You Want to Live was released in 2020.

 Comic books

 Snider's first professional work in comics was writing a Deadpool short called "Fun With Ninjas" (Marvel Comics Presents, volume 2 #10, August 2008).

 In 2009, Snider created the Dead Romeo graphic novel series.
 On December 9, 2009, the first issue of an ongoing Toy Story comic from Boom!
 Studios written by Snider was released.
-He also wrote a four-issue prequel to the motion picture Strangeland for Fangoria Graphix called Strangeland: Seven Sins (only the first issue of the series was released before Fangoria went bankrupt).
+He wrote a four-issue prequel to the motion picture Strangeland for Fangoria Graphix called Strangeland: Seven Sins, though only the first issue of the series was released before Fangoria went bankrupt.

-In 2010 Snider worked with Marvel Comics again, writing the One-Shot "Hulk: Let the Battle Begin".

-Snider wrote the reboot issues of the comic series Evil Ernie, drawn by Jason Craig.
-The first issue was released in October 2012.
+In 2010 Snider wrote the Marvel One-Shot installment Hulk: Let the Battle Begin.
+He wrote the reboot issues of the comic series Evil Ernie, drawn by Jason Craig, the first of which was released in October 2012.

-On October 12, 2016 Snider released Black Light District: 6 Issues from Image Comics, a combination of comic book and soundtrack.
-It features six mini stories based on the six tracks from his EP album of the same name.
+On October 12, 2016, Snider released Black Light District: 6 Issues from Image Comics, a combination of comic book and soundtrack.
+It features six short stories based on the six tracks from his EP album of the same name.